Wondrfish/Wondrfish/README.md

 *Web & AI Developer*

 Building real-time apps, AI models, and interactive experiences.
 Passionate about Go, Python, and ML.
-Working on Ranked study platform, AI Life Assistant, and a Shazam-like audio recognition system.

 **"Code like an artist, optimize like an engineer."**